 Stylo or legume pastures maintain a greater nutritional value for a longer period than tropical native grass pastures.
 On these pastures protein and energy content of the diet may be maintained well into the mid or even late dry season.
-Cattle grazing native grasses with stylo pasture on low-P soils are expected to respond to P supplements into the mid dry season-while the nutritional quality of the pasture is maintained by the stylo and there is adequate pasture available.
+Cattle grazing native grasses with stylo pasture on low-P soils are expected to respond to P supplements into the mid dry season-while the nutritional quality of the pasture available.
 In north Queensland, improving native pastures with stylos and P supplement can increase liveweight gain by up to 60% (see Table 4.1 on page 16).